Learn to Play Videos

 Introduction to Beat Matching using Mixxx open source DJ software An introduction to using Mixxx by James Crompton, Surrey Arts music technology tutor.

-Introduction to Electric Guitar Sounds Surrey Arts guitar tutor James Harrison introduces the electric guitar including what you’ll need to get started, some of the different sounds that can be made, and a sample of musical styles played on this versatile instrument.
-Get playing!
+Introduction to Electric Guitar Surrey Arts guitar tutor James Harrison introduces the electric guitar including what you’ll need to get started, some of the different sounds that can be made, and a sample of musical styles to get you inspired!

 How to Play the Guitar Riff from 20th Century Boy Surrey Arts guitar tutor James Harrison demonstrates how to play the riff from this T. Rex classic.